 This seems to point to a holiday paradox.
 We’re overwhelmed by crass commercial messages insisting that people spend themselves into feelings of joy and peace on one hand, even as our communications on social media betray our true feelings of spiritual exhaustion and holiday burnout.

-The inextricable link between spending and the holidays leaves many of us struggling to keep up.
 It’s clear that the holidays remain a time of year when Americans feel pressure to spend.
 This year, shoppers spent around $16 billion in online and retail sales on Thanksgiving Day and Black Friday, followed by upwards of $3 billion on Cyber Monday.
 To put that into perspective, the total retail spending for these three shopping days was more than the yearly budget for the National Aeronautics and Space Administration (NASA) in fiscal year 2015.

 Moreover, the National Retail Federation reported that for the first time, online shoppers outnumbered those who shopped in stores.
 Insert meme of a family sitting serenely around the Thanksgiving table, faces illuminated by the light of their cell phones as they click “check out.”